The Ultimate Guide to N12 Evictions and L2 Applications in Ontario: Part 1

 You can either move out in accordance with it, or stay to challenge it at an LTB hearing.

-Alternatively, the landlord and tenant(s) can come to an agreement whereby the tenant will agree to leave without a fight in exchange for cash or other benefits.
+Alternatively, the landlord and tenant can come to an agreement whereby the tenant will leave without a fight in exchange for cash or other benefits.
 This is commonly known as a ‘cash for keys’ agreement.

-One Month’s RENT Compensation
+One Month’s Rent Compensation

 Landlords who serve tenants with an N12 in view of evicting them for personal use of a property must provide the tenants with compensation equivalent to one month of rent.
 This must be done before the termination date written in the N12, and landlords cannot say they’ll only pay after the tenants vacate the property.

 If the landlord chooses to forgive (waive) one month’s rent - which may be preferable if the tenant is already in arrears - they should send the tenant an email explicitly stating that a particular month’s rent (prior to the termination date in the notice form) is being waived in lieu of N12 compensation.
 The landlord may even wish to note in the email that the LTB explicitly said this is acceptable for N12 compliance purposes in paragraph 9 of TNT-05879-18 (Re), 2018 CanLII 113853 (ON LTB).
-The landlord should submit a PDF copy of this email with the L2 application when filed (or upload it later).
+The landlord should submit a PDF copy of this email when they file the L2 application (or upload it later).

 What Happens After N12 Service?

 Once an N12 has been properly served, the landlord can file an L2 to move the eviction process forward.
-Landlords do not have to wait until after the termination date in N12 to file.
+Landlords do not have to wait until after the termination date in the N12 to file.

 We cover how to file an L2 in Part 2 of the guide.